 L.R.
 Heartsong is “a healer who writes.”
 For more than twenty-five years, in a variety of modalities—integrative bodywork, plant and energy medicine, soul-based coaching, and shamanic healing—as well as men’s groups, workshops, and sacred ceremonies, he has helped others discover their path of heart, wild soul, and deepest transformation.
 He teaches an embodied, sensual connection with life, nature, and the Soul of the World.

 From his initial bodywork education at the Boulder College of Massage Therapy in the 1990’s, River then trained in somatic psychology and Hakomi Integrative Somatics (now called Sensorimotor Psychotherapy).
-He is also a certified Watsu therapist (warm water bodywork), an Ayurvedic educator, aromatherapist, and a Paris-trained chef.
-Currently he sees his offerings as falling into four main areas: shamanic work and plant spirit medicine; soul-based, integrative coaching and workshops; writing (blogs and books); and co-creative, Earth healing with Nature (related to the original Findhorn work).
+He is also a certified Watsu therapist (warm water bodywork), an Ayurvedic educator, aromatherapist, a Paris-trained chef, and has apprenticed with shamans in the Peruvian Amazon.
+Currently he sees his offerings as falling into four main areas: shamanic work and plant spirit healing; soul-based, integrative coaching and workshops; writing (blogs and books); and co-creative, Earth healing with Nature (related to the original Findhorn work).
 While these areas and approaches overlap to some extent, they are also distinct from each other.

 There is a Great Work at hand, and each of us has a part to play in its unfolding.
 In all that he offers, River guides others to open their senses and heart, to embrace the deep mysteries of soul and healing — celebrating the body as ecstatic resource and exploring what it means to be fully human… and awake.

 West Coast native turned nomad, he has resided in France, England, and Spain, and though still looking for home, recently he relocated to Central Oregon.
-He has a new book arriving in early December 2018, To Kneel and Kiss the Earth: Inspiration from the Soul Artist Journal, and is also working on a soulful memoir about this reluctant mystic living in the English countryside with his longterm partner; a story that celebrates nature, healing, and good food, along with a bit of Old World magic.
+Now that To Kneel and Kiss the Earth has rolled off the press, River continues his work editing a soulful memoir about this reluctant mystic living in the English countryside with his longterm partner; a story that celebrates nature, healing, and good food, along with a bit of Old World magic.